highchair/artinruins-com/_property/eagle-square.md

 #### Shaw‘s Replaced by Price Rite

-A few years later, the Shaws that the plaza was originally built around had closed, as larger restructuring forced Shaws out of RI in general.
+A few years later, the Shaws that the plaza was originally built around had closed, as larger restructuring forced Shaws largely out of RI.
 A Price Rite entered the space, moving over from its former location on Manton Ave.
-Price Rite fits the neighborhood better than Shaw’s did, anyway, and it is a nice, large, clean space – it even has a cafe.
-Other typical retail has filled in – a Staples, Dunkin’ Donuts, Subway, a fried chicken place, etc…
+Price Rite fits the neighborhood better than Shaw’s did, arguably, and it is a nice, large, clean space — it even has a cafe.
+Other typical retail has filled in — a Staples, Dunkin’ Donuts, Subway, a fried chicken place, etc…

 The area around the river and bike path has been better landscaped and is pretty nice, actually.
 The way that Feldco worked with the existing buildings (that they saved) and the footprints of some of the others was their greatest challenge.
 Hence, they have one of the most complicated parking lots around, which seems to be the largest drawback of the place.